MethodsAndPractices/vsteam/.docs/Add-VSTeamAccount.md

 ```

 ### -Profile
 The profile name stored using Add-VSTeamProfile function.
+You can tab complete through existing profile names.

 ```yaml
 Type: String